agripino/CarND/advanced_lane_finding/writeup.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file `camera_cal.py`.
+The calibration consists in establishing a transformation between points in real world space (object points) and points in image space (image points).
+Object points are assumed to follow a known pattern described in a coordinate system fixed to a chessboard image.
+Image points are obtained using the function `cv2.findChessboardCorners` (line 32) with a given pattern.
+Since the pattern may be different among images, the script looks for some possible patterns in order to use more information for calibration.
+For more precise image points the script uses `cv2.cornerSubPix` (line 49).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+The function `cv2.calibrateCamera` (line 55) then uses objects and image points to obtain the camera calibration matrix and the distortion coefficients.
+The calibration data is stored in the file `cal_data.p` (line 68) for future use.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+This is how a sample image looks like before and after distortion correction using the calibration data:

 ![alt text][image1]